ckswilliams/modOpenREM/docs/nginx_on_linux.rst

     * ``proxy_pass http://unix:/tmp/openrem-server.socket;`` must match setting in gunicorn config, prefixed with ``http://``

-    You will also need to ``collectstatic``, symlink the nginx configuration into enabled, enabled the gunicorn systemd config to start on reboot, and you should configure the ``ALLOWED_HOST`` setting.
+    You will also need to ``collectstatic``, symlink the nginx configuration into enabled, enable the gunicorn systemd config to start on reboot, and you should configure the ``ALLOWED_HOST`` setting.
 And you will need to have installed nginx and gunicorn!